 If this is not the case and you don’t have your laptop plugged into the mains and you also do not have the charger connected and plugged into the laptop, then try the below fixes:

-As we said above, ensure you have unplugged your charger from your laptop.
+As I said above, ensure you have unplugged your charger from your laptop.

 Make Sure Windows 11 is up to date just in case there is a problem with the current version of Windows that you are using, and an update could resolve the issue: